jcberthon/unifi-docker/README.md

 ## Changelog

+This work was based on the original project https://github.com/jacobalberty/unifi-docker.
+However, there is little left of the original project and not really chances of merging.
+So I've decided to cut the link between the parent project and this one.
+Anyway, thank you @jacobalberty for getting me kick started on this.

 The first change compare to original fork is that I use the Docker init and the Unifi Controller init script.
 So I could remove a lot of unecessary stuff.